On long waves and solitons in particle lattices with forces of infinite range: Introduction

 Wave motions have been widely examined in infinite particle lattices with nonlinear {\em nearest-neighbor} forces, known as Fermi-Pasta-Ulam-Tsingou (FPUT) lattices.
 Such lattices typically admit a Korteweg-de Vries scaling limit for the unidirectional propagation of long waves of small amplitude, a fact that helped to trigger the great bounty of discoveries in the theory of completely integrable systems that has emerged over the last half-century \cite{Zabusky.Kruskal.65}.

 Also, FPUT lattices typically admit exact solitary wave solutions \cite{Toda-book,Friesecke.Wattis.94,Friesecke.Pego.99}.
 The form of these waves is known explicitly only in the case of the Toda lattice, which is completely integrable.
 Recently Vainchtein \cite{Vainchtein.22} surveyed work on solitary waves in lattices, including lattices with next-nearest-neighbor or longer-range interactions.
-In particular, existence theorems for interactions of any finite range were proved recently by Pankov \cite{Pankov.19} using variational methods and by Herrmann and Mikikits-Leitner \cite{Herrmann.Mikikits-Leitner.16} using a KdV approximation argument.
-The latter authors mention that the approximation argument should work for infinite-range interactions if their strength decays rapidly enough, e.g., exponentially fast.
+In particular, existence theorems for interactions of any finite range were proved recently by Herrmann and Mikikits-Leitner \cite{Herrmann.Mikikits-Leitner.16} using a KdV approximation argument, and by Pankov \cite{Pankov.19} using variational methods.
+The former authors mention that the approximation argument should work for infinite-range interactions if their strength decays rapidly enough, e.g., exponentially fast.

 Strong motivation for considering lattice systems with power-law forces such as \eqref{e:sys1} comes from experimental work on solitary waves in chains of repelling magnets by Moler\'on~{\em et al.}~\cite{MoleronEA2014}.
 These authors mention that long-range dipole-dipole interactions between magnets separated by a large distance $d$ involve repulsive forces proportional to $d^{-4}$ in theory.
-Over distances appropriate to their experiments, however, measurements better fit a force law proportional to $d^{-p}$ with $p\approx-2.73$.
-The Calogero-Moser force law, with $p=3$, may be considered a reasonable approximation.
+Over distances appropriate to their experiments, however, measurements better fit a force law proportional to $d^{-\beta}$ with $\beta\approx 2.73$.
+The Calogero-Moser force law, with $\beta=3$, may be considered a reasonable approximation.
 And since such power-law forces have long range, it is interesting to consider the infinite-range limit represented by \eqref{e:sys1}.
 Admittedly, the system~\eqref{e:sys1} is not a perfect model for the experiment setup of \cite{MoleronEA2014}, not only because dissipation is neglected, but because a given magnet successively repels and attracts others along the chain due to the alternating orientation of north and south poles.
 Such forces can be treated as differences between forces from two systems of repulsive forces, though, and we will discuss this.
 Studying the system~\eqref{e:sys1} is clearly an important step anyway toward understanding more general systems with forces of infinite range.